xDark10/MS-600-Building-Applications-and-Solutions-with-Microsoft-365-Core-Services/Instructions/Labs/Lab04/Lab04-Extending-Teams-lab-instructions/03-Exercise-2-Deploying-a-Microsoft-Teams-app.md

 ### Review the generated solution

-Once the toolkit configures your project, you have the components to build a basic personal tab for Teams.
+Once the toolkit configures your project, you will have the components to build a basic personal tab for Teams.
 The project directories and files display in the Explorer area of Visual Studio Code.

 ![Microsoft Visual Studio Code showing expanded left navigation pane.](../../Linked_Image_Files/m04_e01_t02_image_3.png)

-The toolkit automatically creates scaffolding for you in the src directory based on the capabilities you added during setup.
+> **NOTE**: The toolkit automatically creates scaffolding for you in the src directory based on the capabilities you added during setup.
+>

-If you create a tab during setup, for example, the **App.js** file in the **src/components** directory is important because it handles the initialization and routing of your app.
+> For example, if you create a tab during setup the **App.js** file in the **src/components** directory is important because it handles the initialization and routing of your app.
 It calls the [Microsoft Teams SDK](https://docs.microsoft.com/en-us/microsoftteams/platform/tabs/how-to/using-teams-client-sdk) to establish communication between your app and Teams.

 #### App ID

 Your Teams app ID is needed to configure your app with App Studio.

-You can find the ID in the **teamsAppId** object, which is located in your project's **package.json** file.
+- You can find the ID in the **teamsAppId** object, which is located in your project's **package.json** file.

 ### Build and run your app

 Your Tab will be located in the **./src/components/Tab.js** file.
 This is the TypeScript React based class for your Tab.
-Locate the **render()** method and observe the code inside the `<div>` tag.
+- Locate the **render()** method and observe the code inside the `<div>` tag.

 ```typescript
         <div>